Skip to content

 Holding a large book titled Infinite Surburbia, he spoke about how Coquitlam residents are being pressured to sell their homes for real estate assemblies.
 He also said that many people don’t know who to vote for in this race and are turning to alternatives.

-But MLA Rick Glumac (Port Moody–Burquitlam) said most of his conversations with voters centre on healthcare and the gains the NDP government has made under Premier David Eby and former leader John Horgan, including the training 2,000 international nurses.
+But MLA Rick Glumac (Port Moody–Burquitlam) said most of his conversations with voters centre on healthcare and the gains the NDP government has made under Premier David Eby and former leader John Horgan, including the training of 2,000 international nurses.

 Green Party candidate Nicola Spurling (Coquitlam–Maillardville) said she’s also fielding questions about climate change and housing policies.